 After deportation, you may be considered inadmissible to return based on the grounds of your removal.
 If this is the case, you still may have a chance of returning by submitting the Form I-601 Application for Waiver of Grounds of Inadmissibility.
 However, keep in mind this waiver doesn’t apply if the United States has deemed you to be a security threat.
 In addition, you may have a hard time returning if you were deported due to a serious crime such as an aggravated felony.

 If deportation resulted from a minor violation, Form I-601 can eliminate the grounds for removal.
 When submitting this form from another country, you’ll have to file it with the American Consul office that’s processing your visa application.
 You can also file it before leaving the United States at the local immigration office that holds jurisdiction where you live.

 Contact an Immigration Attorney for Help Today

 If you or a family member is facing deportation, there’s still hope.
 Depending on your circumstances, you may qualify for re-entry into America.
 However, the process is complicated, and you can’t risk making a mistake.
-That’s why it’s important to contact an experienced immigration attorney in Phoenix, Arizona today.
+That’s why it’s important to contact an experienced immigration attorney in Mesa, Arizona today.
 Call The Gambacorta Law Office at 847-443-9303 to arrange a consultation, or complete our confidential contact form, and we’ll be in contact with you soon.